Full Shares pictured above

 - Stayton, Marketplace at the Grove 5:30-6:30 PM

 How does CSA pick up work?

-Pick ups will be weekly for the beginning of the season and move to biweekly pick ups after the first freeze when tender vegetables will all be gone and produce you receive will be hardy enough to store 2 weeks easily.
-The bi weekly pick ups will give you 2 weeks worth of produce at each pick up so you are receiving 16 weeks produce.
+Pick ups will be bi-weekly.
+The bi weekly pick ups will give you 2 weeks worth of produce at each pick up so you are receiving 14 weeks produce.
 Members bring a bag/box/laundry basket of their choice and produce will be in bins with labels that will instruct members to take a certain amount of each item based on box size.
 We are very excited about this new pick up style as it gives you more options as far as picking the exact size spaghetti squash, carrots, etc that you enjoy.
 This pick up does not, however, mean that you are able to customize your box.